Skip to main content

 Sole Proprietorship

-However, a sole proprietor is personally liable for any business debts or lawsuits against the company.
+A sole proprietor is personally liable for any business debts or lawsuits against the company.

-Therefore, you want to separate your business operations from your personal assets.
+So, you want to separate your business operations from your personal assets.
 You can do this by forming a corporation or LLC.

 Corporation

-However, there is a way to avoid double taxation.
+There is a way to avoid double taxation.
 You can file IRS Form 2553 for an S corporation status.
 This election will let you record the income and losses of your business operation on your individual tax return.

 Limited Liability Company (LLC)

-Register Business Structure with State
+Register Your Business Structure With the State

-Register your business structure with the Secretary of State's office in your state and pay a filing fee.
+Register your business structure with the secretary of state's office in your state and pay a filing fee.
 This registration also secures your business name in the state.

-Apply for Employment Identification Number (EIN)
+Apply for Employer Identification Number (EIN)

 General Business License